Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Cosserat Rod Model --- Local-Frame Formulation

 The actuation is introduced via distributed and point loads.
 Distributed loads are evaluated by the same implicit midpoint method as the states.
 The point loads are generally formulated in \eqref{eq.modelling.cosserat.transitioncondition}, which induces a discrete step function in the spatial domain.
 Neglecting the accurate handling of discrete steps in internal loads leads to significant inaccuracy in the integration of strains to obtain the full configuration.
 Within the collocation method, this can only be considered accurately at nodes $s_\mathrm{p} \in \{s_0, \dots ,s_{\nodes-1}\}$ that are part of the collocation points and only if additional states are introduced to the system.
 A transmission condition including temporal derivatives expresses the point loads

-where $^+$ and $^-$ mark the limit expression at the point $s_\mathrm{p}$ from $\ell_0$ and $0$ respectively and $i_\mathrm{p} \in \{1,2\}$.
+where $^+$ and $^-$ mark the limit expression at the point $s_\mathrm{p}$ from $\ell_0$ and $0$, respectively, and $i_\mathrm{p} \in \{1,2\}$.
 Since the caps (compare Fig.~\ref{fig.numerics.computationofstrainsandabsolutepose}) are not modeled as rods to reduce the number of required nodes, and therefore states, it follows that $s_\mathrm{p,1} = 0$ and $s_\mathrm{p,2} = \ell_0$.
 Consequently, twelve new discrete states, $\stateB^{-}(s=0,t)$ and $\stateB^{+}(s=\ell_0,t)$, as well as twelve \acp{ode} are introduced.
 The boundary condition then has to be adapted accordingly using $\stateB^+(L,t) = \zero$.
 Please refer to Fig.~\ref{fig.numerics.computationofstrainsandabsolutepose} and its caption part `{i)}' for an illustrative elaboration.
 For the sake of readability, the new states are simply appended to the original discrete state vector without a change in notation.
 This will have no impact on the validity of the following equations, nor does it provide any benefit to explicitly list the states separately.

 In the next step, the distributed gravitational load in \eqref{eq.modelling.distributed_load_gravity} has to be discretized.
 The required evaluation of distributed gravitational loads $\loq{\externalLoad[,g]}(s, \state)$ could be achieved by a continuous interpolation of the $\SO$ element along the spatial domain, or recursive exponential updates.
 In this work, the latter is considered.
-As the states and linear related strains are assumed to be linear polynomials between two nodes $i$ and $i+1$, the (nonlinear) exponential update is performed in smaller increments of that interval to increase the numerical accuracy.
-Each interval $[s_i, s_{i+1})$ is further devided into $n_\mathrm{sub}$ subintervals with length
+As the states and linearly related strains are assumed to be linear polynomials between two nodes $i$ and $i+1$, the (nonlinear) exponential update is performed in smaller increments of that interval to increase the numerical accuracy.
+Each interval $[s_i, s_{i+1})$ is further divided into $n_\mathrm{sub}$ subintervals with length $\delta = \frac{\ell_0}{n_\mathrm{sub}(\nodes-1)}$.
+The exponential update requires the discrete strains $\loq{\strain}_\mathrm{d}$, which can be computed from the states $\stated{}$ with the affine relation introduced in \eqref{eq.state_x2} using the compliance matrix $\bs{C}$ and pre-curvature $\strain_{0}$.
+The discrete strains are computed for the grid $[s_0,\, s_0 + \delta,\, s_0 + 2\delta,\dots,\, s_0 + j\delta,\, \dots,s_{\nodes-1}]$ with $j \in \{0,1,\dots,n_\mathrm{s}-1\}$ by applying the linear interpolation between two states $\stated{i}$ and $\stated{i+1}$.
+This is visualized within the example in Fig.~\ref{fig.numerics.computationofstrainsandabsolutepose} and the full algorithm is described in Algorithm~\ref{algorithm.gravity}.
+A similar technique has been applied in \cite{Li2023} to discretize the field of strains.